Post Summary: The perfect 7-Day Croatia Itinerary, including where to stay and what to do in each place.

 Or, you can compare other hotels in Korcula here.

 Hvar offers simple apartment stays to high-end luxury.
-Click here to see Airbnb accommodations in Hvar.
+Check out these cute VRBO accommodations in Hvar.

-If you want a more standard hotel experience, The Villa Nora Hvar is a highly rated hotel located in the Old Town.
-Read TripAdvisor reviews or check out current rates here.
+If you want a more standard hotel experience, The Villa Nora Hvar is a highly-rated hotel located in the Old Town.

 Other hotels worth checking out in Hvar include: